Telenav/kivakit/README.md

 > *The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*

 KivaKit extends the JDK to provide quick and easy solutions to common everyday software problems.
-It does this by providing new abstractions and APIs, and by simplifying an existing APIs.
+It does this by providing new abstractions and APIs, and by simplifying existing APIs.

 KivaKit is composed of a number of nested sub-projects that are Java 11+ modules.
 These modules address different areas of concern in developing Java applications.
 The resources below will help you to get started.